 Trips, activities and clubs

 A whole variety of trips have been enjoyed by many Eltham Hispanists over the past few years.
-The Spanish department regularly organises language study visits in the Sixth Form to important cultural destinations including Barcelona, Madrid and Valladolid.
+The Spanish department regularly organises language study visits in the Sixth Form to important cultural destinations including Barcelona, Madrid, Valladolid and Valencia.
 Students receive intensive language tuition (conversation and grammar revision) in order to hone their skills in preparation for their public examinations.

-Additionally, we run excursions to see productions at Sadler’s Wells (Flamenco show, Ballet Revolucion – a cuban modern ballet show), Havana Rakatan (cuban floor show), the Baron’s Court Theatre, and we go to cinema workshops at the BFI every June to study the work of the Spanish film director – Pedro Almodovar.
+Additionally, we run excursions to see productions at Sadler’s Wells (Flamenco show, Ballet Revolucion – a cuban modern ballet show), Havana Rakatan (Cuban floor show), the Baron’s Court Theatre, and Spanish Theatre productions.
+Additionally, we keep an eye out for opportunities to go and see the latest from Hispanic cinema together.
 We have entered competitions in theatre, debating and poetry translation.
 In short, there is much going on to keep our students challenged both within and without the classroom.

 - Ms E Paull BA MSc (Head of Spanish)